tegola-hubs/tegola-hubs.github.com/allanton/index.md

 people like Anne and Hew who are prepared to give their time to the project, no heavyweight organisational structures or government subsidies are needed.
-The project  demonstrated how communities can learn from each other through meetings; it also showed the value of equipment loan for testing links and to reduce the initial investment,
+The project  demonstrated how communities can learn from each other through meetings.
+It also showed the value of equipment loan: the loan of wireless equipment greatly reduced the need for initial investment and allowed us to try out various configurations, and the loan of testing equipment saved everyone a huge amount of time in debugging connections in the Church.

 The future:  We believe that the current system will keep the community ahead of the game for